Back to E-commerce Dictionary

 Examples of Federated PIM

-• 1A global enterprise using a central PIM to federate product data from several regional PIMs, each managing localized content for specific markets.
+• 1A global company uses a central PIM to pull data from several regional systems.
+Each regional system manages product details for its specific local market.

 How WISEPIM Helps